maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 See the complete source of [study1](study1.py) for details.
 Let's see it in action.

-First we call the methods we implement, just to check they are working
+First we call the methods we implemented, just to check they are working

 ```python
 print("  study1 - low-level")